GEOL 100: From Fire to Ice: An Introduction to Geology

 GEOL 320: Paleobiology

 An organismal and systems approach to the study of the marine and terrestrial fossil record.
 The course focuses on diversification and extinction of biotas in the context of the environmental history of Earth.
 Lecture, weekly laboratory, and one weekend field trip.

 Prerequisite: Any college level Geology or any Biology course

 An introduction to the chemical and thermodynamic principles and processes that control geological phenomena both at the earth’s surface and deep within the earth.
 Consideration of solid-earth equilibria (igneous, metamorphic, sedimentary, and weathering reactions), isotope geochemistry oxidation-reduction, natural aqueous solutions, and solid-aqueous equilibria.
 Lecture/problem-solving.

 Prerequisite: Geology 200 and elementary calculus, or permission of instructor

 GEOL 322: Environmental Geophysics

 Introduction to the geophysical techniques used to study large- and small-scale features and processes of the Earth.
-Emphasis placed on the fundamental principles of gravity, magnetism, seismology, heat transfer, and electrical methods as they apply to environmental problems through classroom lectures and laboratory and field exercises.
+Emphasis is placed on the fundamental principles of gravity, magnetism, seismology, heat transfer, and electrical methods as they apply to environmental problems.
+There are classroom lectures, laboratory and field exercises.
 Lecture/laboratory.
 Prerequisite: Any 100-level geology course.
 Geology 317 and introductory physics recommended

 GEOL 351-360: Geological Problems